Saeed Ahmad Akhtar

 Saeed Ahmad Akhtar was an Urdu poet, playwright and educationist.
 He published his first Urdu poetry collection Diyaar e Shab in 1976.
 The book got several awards including the Abbasin Arts Council Award for the best book of the year.
-He published 12 Urdu poetry collections and one English poetry collection so far.
+He published 12 Urdu poetry collections and one English poetry collection.
 He also wrote many plays and documentaries for Pakistan television and Radio Pakistan.